usdaud/algotradinglib.github.io/en/pedia/t/tax-equivalent_yield.md

 ### Federal vs. State-Only Tax Exemptions

 Not all municipal bonds are tax-exempt at both federal and state levels.
-For example, municipal bonds issued within an investor’s state often carry state tax exemption but might be subject to federal taxes.
+For example, municipal bonds issued within an investor's state often carry state tax exemption but might be subject to federal taxes.
 Such nuances should be accurately modeled in TEY calculations.

 ### Real-Time Calculations in Algotrading